dbochicchio/vera-Telegram/README.md

   }, 515)
 ```

-Or a silent text notification:
+Or a silent text notification (no audio, but the notification will always appear in your list):

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraTelegram1",
   "Send",
   {
      Text="Hello from Vera (Silent)",
+     Format = "Markdown",
      DisableNotification = true
   }, 515)
 ```